Swyft Filings

 The law firm responsible for the trademark filing offering constituting an advertisement is Swyft Legal, LLC who can be reached at [email protected].
 Swyft Legal, LLC is licensed by the Arizona Supreme Court under license number 70173.
 All legal services provided in connection with the attorney-led trademark process are provided by Swyft Legal, LLC.
 Swyft Filings is an affiliate of Swyft Legal, LLC.

-How to Get a Mississippi DBA Name
+How To Get a DBA in Mississippi

 In this Article